Collecting Grimoires, Spell Books, and Witchcraft Tomes

 Saturday September 7th 2:00 pm

 Grimoires are essentially instruction books on how to either create magic objects, such as amulets or talismans, or how to cast spells or summons spirit entities.
 William Kiesel is a long-time collector and researcher on this subject, and has published his findings through his own Ouroboros Press, an underground imprint.
-Pam Grossman is the author of the new title Waking the Witch: Reflections on Women, Magic, and Power and will talk about the resurgence of witchcraft as a form of contemporary feminism.
+Pam Grossman is the author of the new title Waking the Witch: Reflections on Women, Magic, and Power and will talk about the books which have sparked the resurgence of witchcraft as a form of contemporary feminism.

 Pam Grossman is a writer, curator, and teacher of magical practice and history.
 She is the host of The Witch Wave podcast and the author of Waking the Witch (Gallery Books, 2019) and the illuminated manifesto, What Is A Witch (Tin Can Forest Press).
 You might also be familiar with Pam from her many group art shows and projects, including Language of the Birds: Occult and Art at NYU’s 80WSE Gallery.
 She has maintained Phantasmaphile, a blog that specializes in art with an esoteric or fantastical bent, since 2005, and in 2017, she launched WitchEmoji, a witch-themed sticker pack for iMessage that became the #1 seller in the App Store.
 She is also the co-organizer of the biennial Occult Humanities Conference at NYU.
 Her projects have been featured by such outlets as The New York Times, The New Yorker, Artforum, Art in America, New York Magazine, and Teen Vogue.